d12frosted/elpa-mirror/gnu/taxy-readme.txt

 :TOC:      :depth 0
 :END:

+** 0.5

+*** Additions

++  Function ~taxy-magit-section-insert~ takes new arguments:
+     -  ~:initial-depth~ sets the level at which the first level of hierarchy is considered to be at, for purposes of indentation.
+Setting it to a negative number prevents indentation of so many levels (i.e. setting it to -1 causes the first two levels to be unindented, since the first level will be considered to be at depth -1, and the second at depth 0).
+     -  ~:blank-between-depth~ sets the level up to which blank lines are inserted between sections (i.e. setting it to 1 causes blank lines to be inserted between sections up to depth 1, but not between sections deeper than that).
++  Struct ~taxy-magit-section~ has a new ~heading-face~ slot, a function which takes a depth level argument and returns the face with which to propertize that section's heading.
++  New example ~taxy-package-report~.

+*** Fixes

++  Example ~diredy~ referred to an old function name.

 ** 0.4

 +  Incremented version to cause a new ELPA release (since removing a file that wasn't intended to be distributed on ELPA).